College of Business Administration

 Q. Should I file for financial aid?

 A. Yes, if you are interested in being considered for need-based aid, we recommend that you file the Free Application for Federal Student Aid as close to the recommended filing date as possible and indicate that you want your information sent to the University of Pittsburgh.
-That way, if you’re offered a space or accept the offer of admission to Arts and Sciences, we can work more quickly on determining your aid eligibility.
-You can review the financial aid process at oafa.pitt.edu.
+That way, if you’re offered a space or are admitted to one of our regional campuses we can work more quickly on determining your aid eligibility.
+Learn about our financial aid process.

 Q. What type of testing/registration/orientation will be available?

-A. You will receive detailed information about placement, testing, registration, and orientation at a later date from our PittStart program.
+A. You will receive detailed information about placement, testing, registration, and orientation at a later date.

 Q. Why do you have a wait list?